 - Focus on one breast at a time.

 - Limit stimulation to just 5 minutes and wait another 15 before trying again.

 - Take a break from nipple stimulation during contractions.

-You can also use nipple stimulation in combination with other natural labor inducing techniques.
+You can also use nipple stimulation in combination with other natural labor-inducing techniques.

 When the day comes, you’ll likely know you’re going into labor.
-You’ll feel your baby drop lower into your pelvis, lose your mucus plug, and you’ll probably start to get regular contractions.
+In the days or weeks prior to labor, you’ll likely have noticed your baby drop lower into your pelvis, or you might have lost your mucus plug.
+When labor starts in earnest, you’ll probably start to get regular contractions.

-The end of pregnancy is a trying time.
+The final stages of pregnancy can be a trying time.
 You may be uncomfortable, exhausted, and anxious to meet your baby.
 The good news is, no matter how you might feel, you won’t be pregnant forever.